 Once the venipuncture is complete, tubes are labeled with the patient’s name and the date and time of collection.
 Labels must be error-free, or samples may be rejected, resulting in delays in care or unnecessary redraws.

 Samples are then processed.
 Some require separation in a centrifuge before they can be tested or sent to an outside lab.
 Others require immediate refrigeration or storage on dry ice for shipment.
 Each lab maintains a test catalog that details the sample processing each test requires.

 The Benefits of Having Venipuncture Skills

-Vocational school programs cover the basics of venipuncture, but it’s not everyone’s favorite task.
+Vocational school programs cover the basics of phlebotomy, but it’s not everyone’s favorite task.
 It is, however, a valuable skill that shines on a résumé, and it opens the door to opportunity.

 Top-notch medical assistants are always in demand, but the more skills they can offer prospective employers, the brighter the future they have.

-Did learning about venipuncture interest you?
+Did learning about venipuncture and phlebotomy interest you?
 Ready for an exciting new career in the medical assisting field?